 Average Cold Head Lifespan

-Each cold head is a unique unit and will see unique levels of usage.
-Still, through our experience as a provider of MRI equipment and parts and the experiences of engineers and hospitals we've worked with, we've learned what can be expected from a typical cold head in terms of longevity:
+Each cold head is a distinctive, individual unit and will see unique levels of usage.
+Still, through our experience as a provider of MRI equipment and parts and the observations of engineers and hospitals we've worked with, we've learned what can be expected from a typical cold head in terms of longevity:

 • Refurbished cold head: 3-4 years